projetmbc-tools/for-dev/src2prod/readme/build.md

 project.update()
 ~~~

-Here are some important points about the code above.
+Here are the important points about the above code.

-  1. `project`, `source`, `target` and `readme` follows the rules below.
+  1. `project`, `source`, `target` and `readme` follow the rules below.

-      * The values of this arguments can also be strings (that will be converted to instances of `Path`).
+      * The values of these arguments can also be strings (which will be converted to instances `Path`).

-      * The argument `readme` is optional contrary to `project`, `source` and `target`.
+      * The argument `readme` is optional unlike `project`, `source` and `target`.

-      * `project` is a complete path regarding the working directory when launching the file, but `source`, `target` and `readme` are relative to `project`.
+      * `project` is a full path to the source development directory when the `Python` script is launched, but `source`, `target` and `readme` are relative to `project`.

-  1. The argument `ignore` can be used even if the project doesn't use `git`.
-It can be either a string containing rules, or an absolute `Path` to a file containg rules (an absolute path allows to use the same rules for several projects).
-Let's see now how to define rules.
+  1. The argument `ignore` can be used even if the project does not use `git`.
+It can be either a string containing rules, or an absolute `Path` to a file containing rules (an absolute path allows the use of the same rules for multiple projects).
+Now let's see how to define rules.

       * Empty lines are ignored (this allows a basic formatting of rules).

       * Each none empty line is internally stripped.
-This will indicate one rule for either a file or a folder.
+This will indicate one rule for either a file, or a folder.

       * A rule finishing by `/` is for a folder: internally the last `/` is removed such as to store the rule only for folders.

-      * Each rule will be used with the method `match` of `pathlib.Path` (this is very basic).
+      * Each rule will be used with the method `match` of `pathlib.Path` (it's very basic, but quite powerful).

-  1. `usegit = True` asks also to ignore files and folders as `git` does (this action completes the rules defined in `ignore`).
-This setting implies that there isn't any uncommited file in the `src` folder (even if that files must be ignored).
+  1. `usegit = True` asks to ignore files, and folders as `git` does, if this feature is activated for the development directory (this action completes the rules defined with the argument `ignore`).

-  1. Errors and warnings are printed in the terminal and written verbosely in the file `TeXitEasy.src2prod.log` where `TeXitEasy` is the name extracted from the path `project`.
+  1. Errors and warnings are printed in the terminal, and also written verbatim to the file `mockproject.src2prod.log` where `mockproject` is the name taken from the path specified via `project`.